Tonyliu2ca/Mac-Admin-Scripts/mk3MacInstallerMultiDisks/readme.md

      * all processes are prompted
      * after initialization done, it unmounts all "Target" USB storages, and you can disconnect them (or run macOS installer scripts) right away.
      * Once it's done, it says "all done" (adjust your volume ahead)
-- Once your flash drives are initialized, four JHFS+ volumes are created on the "Target" drive(s), this "mk3MacInstallerMultiDisks" folder will be copied to the uData volume, uData can be used as your own storage, it won't be used for macOS Installer.
+- Once your external flash drives are initialized, desired JHFS+ volumes are created on the "Target" drive(s), this "mk3MacInstallerMultiDisks" folder will be copied to the uData volume, uData can be used as your own storage, it won't be used for macOS Installer unless you want to.
 -You are ready to run the macOS installer scripts

-# [Make macOS Installer on to CTS USB flash drive(s)]
+# [Make macOS Installer on to USB flash drive(s)]

 -----------------------------
 Info: